One component that is supposed to make WinDIY more secure is the pitch actuator.

 Requirements

-For the assembly of the pitch actuator you only need patience and a few simple manual skills besides the parts and tools.
-You can find tips for the individual steps in the following articles:
+In addition to the parts and tools, all you need to assemble the pitch actuator is patience and a few simple skills.
+You can find tips on the individual steps in the following articles:

 Hot glue gun |

-In the following list you will find all parts you need to implement this article.
+In the list below you will find all the parts you need to implement this article.

 1x | mountV |